 - a.
-The customer has to provide the layout drawing of the asset - b.
+The customer has to provide the layout drawing of the asset. - b.
 All details of cooling units such as sl. nos., details of sensors, operation manuals, design drawings etc. have to be provided. - c.
 Similar details of dehumidifiers also have to be provided. - d.
 All details of temperature monitoring systems (if any) to be provided.

-Based on these documents a protocol will be prepared by us which has to be reviewed and approved by the customer.

-The tests will be carried out by us based on this protocol.
+Based on these documents we will prepare a protocol for review and approval by the customer.
+We will carry out the tests based on this protocol.